yilinghuam/yilinghuam.github.io/eatwat/readme.md

 * **MRT** Model Tree Structures with Parent References
 * **Eats** Model Tree Structures with Parent References

+## Role-based authentication
+* admin can see all user eats, and use dashboard to edit form data
+* user can only access own eats

 ## RESTful Routes

 |No.|Route      | URL                   | HTTP Verb |Description